spiffe/spiffe.io/content/docs/latest/deploying/libraries.md

 See the [spiffe](https://pypi.org/project/spiffe/) and [spiffe-tls](https://pypi.org/project/spiffe-tls/) for more information about the SPIFFE Python libraries.
 This libraries are not yet part of the official SPIFFE repo.

+# C#

+See the [csharp-spiffe library GitHub page](https://github.com/vurhanau/csharp-spiffe) for more information about the SPIFFE C# library.
+This library is not yet part of the official SPIFFE repo.

 {{< scarf/pixels/high-interest >}}